MathuC/trito/README.md

 ### Big Changes
-1. I started coding this project on the 16th of July 2020.I need to finish this on the 19th of July 2020 at 11:59PM.
+1. I started coding this project on the 16th of July 2020.
+I need to finish this on the 19th of July 2020 at 11:59PM (challenge to myself).

 2. I finished the game on the 18th at night but want to add more features, like the leaderboard, so I will still be working on this after the 19th (won the bet).